You are here

 How does the disclosure process work?

-- the deputy minister responsible for the PSA;
+- the deputy minister responsible for the Public Service Act;

 - any other deputy minister that the employee considers appropriate in the circumstances;